JoeyRussoniello/frosts/docs/api_reference/cleaning_data.md

 ## Example

-Suppose you have an Excel export like this:
+Suppose you have an Excel export of this form:

 | A                                         | Sales       | Variance to Budget       |
 |------------------------------------------|---------|---------|